gaurav152003/myportfolio/README.md

 # 🌐 Personal Portfolio

-My personal portfolio is a modern, interactive website built using **React.js, Three.js, Tailwind CSS, and Framer Motion**, showcasing my projects, skills, and contact information in a visually engaging way.
+My personal portfolio is a modern, interactive website built using **React.js, Three.js, Tailwind CSS, and React Motion**, showcasing my projects, skills, and contact information in a visually engaging way.

 ---